 When waste products go into the septic system, solid and liquid wastes are separated.
 Bacteria breaks off of solid waste as well.
 Effluent, or water with small bits of waste, will drain from the septic tank into the septic field and will infiltrate the soil.
 Non-degradable solid waste and other heavy materials, however, will sink to the tank’s bottom, form a material called sludge, and remain there until it is removed.

 When the sludge accumulates, and ends up taking up too much of the tank, to prevent additional problems and damage to the septic system, you need to empty our septic tank.

-Many property owners don’t know when there is too much sludge in a septic tank.
-You should call in a professional to help you determine if your septic tank needs to be pumped and to take care of getting it pumped for you.
-The Septic Medic team would be happy to help.
-Contact us.
+Many property owners don’t know when there is too much sludge in a septic tank and you should contact a professional septic services to determine if your septic tank needs to be cleaned out.
+Septic Medic provides septic system pumping and cleaning in Pike County, PA and the surrounding areas.

 Call us at 570-828-7444 to schedule regular maintenance or in the event of a septic emergency!